Cape Town is one of my favourite cities in the world.

 When they did, I ascended those rungs like a grandma who was seriously faint hearted.

-And it’s at this point when I’ll tell you that this ladder was no more than two metres high.
+And it’s at this point that I’ll tell you that this ladder was no more than two metres high.

 With the toughest challenge I’ve faced this year now overcome, I felt as though I could tackle anything.